 To start with, what is work-life balance?
 The answer is that it means creating a harmonious balance between the responsibilities you face in the workplace and the ones you face at home in your personal life.
 Maintaining a healthy work-life balance is important for a variety of reasons.
 It will help you to have lower stress levels, avoid burnout, and be a more productive employee and a happier person overall.
 With so many people working from home now due to the coronavirus, maintaining a healthy work-life balance is more important than ever.

 Whether you work outside of the home or remotely at home, it’s important to be proactive about how you create a healthy divide between your time at work and your personal time at home.
 With many more employees working from home now, that divide becomes even more crucial to maintaining a healthy work-life balance.
+Especially since the trend of “working from home” doesn’t appear to be going away any time soon.
+Recent research from Promoleaf found that 18% of Gen Z workers believe a flexible schedule consisting of remote and in-person work increases productivity, in fact.

 Implement the strategies below in the workplace or during your work-from-home hours to achieve a proper work-life balance and reduce stress in your professional life.